smsolivier/dissertation/README.md

 	* Can build individual chapters to reduce the expense of compiling a large document
 	* provides targets to clean auxiliary tex files
 	* allows amortizing the cost of compiling Tikz figures by building them to PDF and then including the PDF in the document
+	* avoids the need to track figures and tables (that may be changing as you generate results)
 * each chapter is in its own `.tex` file (I used the `subfiles` Latex package)
 	* adding `% !TEX root = ../doc.tex` to the top of each subfile tells editors (e.g. Sublime Text) to use citation and equation references from the entire document
 * formatting and common macros stored in separate class file (`dissertation.cls`) which extends the `ucbthesis` Latex class.
 This declutters the main `doc.tex` file.